Applied Math and Engineering

 MY ENGINEERING PERSPECTIVE

-Fundamentally, I am interested in the theory and practice of intelligent systems and solutions that serve human needs and thriving.
-To that end, by default I am agnostic about any particular technology or process.
+As an applied mathematician and engineer, I am interested in the theory and practice of intelligent systems and solutions that serve human needs and thriving.
+I generally prefer a mathematical approach to this topic and by default am agnostic about any particular technology or process.
 One implication of that stance is that I will learn how to use a new tool well for a project if it’s the right tool for the job.

 I wrote my master’s thesis in an area of algebraic geometry that might, with time and the work of other mathematicians, become an extension of Schubert calculus to spherical varieties.
 The mathematical curiosity and valuing of rigorous argument and problem solving that I have developed over time come to bear especially in the geometric and logical aspects of design.
 I seek to harness relationships between points in either physical or logical space that help engineers arrive at useful points in the overall solution space for a given application.